How To Stop Excessive Thinking

 When you try to push away your thoughts, you only invite more of them.
 So the goal isn’t to stop thinking—it’s to slow down the pace, give yourself room to breathe, and regain control.

 Start by taking a step back.
-When you feel the rush of overthinking start to kick in, focus on your breath.
+When you feel the rush of excessive thinking kicking in, focus on your breath.

 Slow, deep breaths.
 In for four counts, hold for four, out for four.
 This isn’t just relaxation; it’s recalibrating your mind.